 Super easy to put together, these Teriyaki Turkey Meatballs use seasoned, ground turkey and get some added crunch from diced water chestnuts.
-As they brown in the skillet a quick, homemade teriyaki sauce gets poured over and cooks until they’re coated and glossy.
+As they brown in the skillet a quick, homemade teriyaki glaze gets poured over and cooks until they’re coated and glossy.

 Here is another in my Meatball Series for you.
 If you’re a regular reader here you know my affinity to meatballs.